SOC 1® vs. SOC 2®: What’s the Difference and Which Do You Need?

 SOC 1 can be considered “attestation” reports, which means an external auditor (typically a CPA) must provide an opinion on the performance of your controls.

 First, the organization’s management should define the controls that are directly related to user financial operations.
-Then, a CPA will analyze those controls and release a ruling on whether they’re effective.
+Then, the CPA can analyze those controls and release an opinion on whether they’re effective.

 - Scope: What is the scope of the engagement?